Bira/octopus-carnival/_drafts/guns-of-wolfenstein-03.md

 usually use Aim maneuvers with it, so they are not more accurate than usual when wielding it.

-It doesn't exist in The New Colossus, not even in Venus.
+It doesn't exist in The New Colossus, not even on Venus.
 Maybe it was a pet project of Deathshead's for the moon base, and got phased out when he died.

 #### Marksman Rifle (Combined)